torvalds/linux/Documentation/networking/can.rst

 Additionally CAN FD capable CAN controllers support up to 64 bytes of payload.
 The representation of this length in can_frame.len and canfd_frame.len for userspace applications and inside the Linux network layer is a plain value from 0 ..
-64 instead of the CAN 'data length code'.
+64 instead of the Classical CAN length which ranges from 0 to 8.
-The data length code was a 1:1 mapping to the payload length in the Classical CAN frames anyway.
 The payload length to the bus-relevant DLC mapping is only performed inside the CAN drivers, preferably with the helper functions can_fd_dlc2len() and can_fd_len2dlc().

 The CAN netdevice driver capabilities can be distinguished by the network